blogs.sanpreetsingh.com

 • showing consistency in care and follow-through

-• focusing on rebuilding emotional connection before demanding visible change
+• focusing on emotional reconnection before demanding visible change

 This matters because intimacy often returns through accumulated safety.
 Through repeated moments where the relationship starts feeling kinder, steadier, and less emotionally risky.